-Jeremy Garcia, a trained classical guitarist, has made a successful transition to flamenco.
+Jeremy Garcia, is an educated classical guitarist who, while maintaining his classical roots, has made a successful transition to flamenco.
 Originally self-taught, Jeremy later earned a Bachelor’s degree in Classical Guitar Performance from Texas A&M University - Corpus Christi and Masters Degree from Southern Methodist University in Dallas, TX.

 While at SMU, Jeremy became the first guitarist to appear with the Southern Methodist University Wind Ensemble in 1997.
 Furthermore, he was featured as a soloist with The Fort Worth Men's Chorus that same year and appeared at the Southwest Guitar Festival in San Antonio (1998) as a member of the SMU Guitar Quartet.